14 Sep Helping Kids with ADHD Finish Their Homework and Chores

 - Timers increase engagement rates among ADHD children.

-- Timers promote self-dependence in ADHD children.
+- Timers promote self-reliance in ADHD children.

 - Timers help ADHD children reduce the effort and time in transitioning from one task to another.